Victorian Homes: Know Your Architecture Styles

 What Is A Victorian Home?

 A Victorian home is not a single style of architecture so much as it’s a representation of a specific era.
-Victorian houses emerged during Queen Victoria’s reign over Great Britain and the British colonies from 1837-1901.
-While they’re known for their colorful, ornate facades, there’s a broad range in architectural features present in each of the different types of houses that comprise the Victorian style.
+Victorian houses emerged during Queen Victoria’s reign over Great Britain and the British colonies from 1837 to 1901.

 What Are The Different Styles Of Victorian Houses?

 Spreading across the colonies, Victorian houses maintained their popularity over the course of the century.
 Instead of remaining stagnant, the architecture evolved, creating a handful of different styles that would all be considered Victorian.
-Three prominent Victorian styles include the Gothic Revival, Folk Victorian and Queen Anne.
+Three prominent Victorian styles include the Gothic Revival, Queen Anne and Folk Victorian.